The German Red Cross continues to ask healthy people for blood donations. You can find information here.

 We will not issue a refusal certificate for the housing allowance office ("Wohngeldamt"), if you, for example, are not entitled to BAföG due to your own assets, income or your parents income.

-To check whether we can issue a negative certificate, you need to file an application including the relevant documents using this form.
+To check whether we can issue a negative certificate, you need to file an application including the relevant documents using this form (German only).
 We will gradually process all applications and kindly ask for your patience.

 I support the fight against the COVID-19 pandemic and have started working or increased my hours at a hospital or other health or social institution.
 Do I have to report the income to the BAföG office?